A message from Mrs A Scott, Chair of Governors:

 pupils claiming free school meals at any point in the last six years and pupils in care or who left care through adoption or another formal route. www.gov.uk/pupil-premium-information-for-schools-andalternative-provision-settings.

 You can use Parent View to give Ofsted your opinion on your child’s school.
 Ofsted will use the information parents and carers provide when deciding which schools to inspect and when and as part of the inspection.

-The Office for Standards in Education, Children's Services and Skills (Ofsted) regulates and inspects to achieve excellence in the care of children and young people, and in education and skills for learners of all ages.
-It regulates and inspects childcare and children's social care, and inspects the Children and Family Court Advisory Support Service (Cafcass), schools, colleges, initial teacher training, workbased learning and skills training, adult and community learning, and education and training in prisons and other secure establishments.
-It assesses council children’s services, and inspects services for looked after children, safeguarding and child protection.
+The Office for Standards in Education, Children’s Services and Skills (Ofsted) regulates and inspects to achieve excellence in the care of children and young people, and in education and skills for learners of all ages.
+It regulates and inspects childcare and children’s social care, and inspects the Children and Family Court Advisory and Support Service (Cafcass), schools, colleges, initial teacher training, further education and skills, adult and community learning, and education and training in prisons and other secure establishments.
+It assesses council children’s services, and inspects services for children looked after, safeguarding and child protection.

 T: 0300 123 4234